chaos-genius/chaosgenius-docs/docs/Data_Sources/add_data-source.md

 ![Screenshot of a pop-up modal with the title "Data Source Added Successfully" and a line of text below it saying "Please wait for a few minutes for data sync to complete before adding a KPI".](/img/connecting-to-data-sources/metadata-sync-popup.png)

+Once you've added your data source, give Chaos Genius a couple of minutes to sync it's metadata.

 Metadata here refers to all the schemas, tables and columns present in a data source.
 This data is used to help you add a KPI.
 When a new data source is added, and every day hence, the metadata of the data source is cached inside Chaos Genius.
 The time at which metadata is synchronized daily can be [set globally](/Operator_Guides/Configuration/config-params.md#general-parameters).

 ### Metadata sync status